devitocodes/devito/README.md

 `AutoTuner` will run the compiled file multiple times with different block sizes, trying to find most effective option, which will be written into report file.

-If auto tuning has completed and you want to use best block sizes, initialise new `Operator` and pass previously created `AutoTuner` as `cache_blocking` argument or explicitly set `operator.propagator.cache_blocking = AutoTuner` Devito will attempt to read the auto tuning report and will select best `block_size` based on it.
+If auto tuning has completed and you want to use best block size, pass `cache_blocking` arg to `Operator` as `AutoTuner.block_size` or explicitly set `operator.propagator.cache_blocking = AutoTuner.block_size` Devito will attempt to read the auto tuning report and will select best `block_size` based on it.
 If corresponding value is not found or report does not exist exception will be thrown

 Note:
  This feature needs to run only once for each model.
-Thus you can pass `AutoTuner` as `cache_blocking` arg without auto tuning again on separate runs as long as `at_report_dir` is provided correctly.
+Thus, you can pass `AutoTuner.block_size` as `cache_blocking` arg without running auto tuning again as long as `at_report_dir` is provided correctly.
  `AutoTuner` has to run before `operator.apply()` is called.
  You can specify tuning range when calling `auto_tune_blocks(min, max)` function.